ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Pagination of category module not jumping on 1st & last links #4401
 * Fixed: Notice added when category based is removed from Yoast #4437
 * Fixed: Debug notices on the AMP pages #4440

-= 1.0.47 (5th May 2020) =
-* Fixed: Few issues fixed with latest version of yoast plugin #4430

-= 1.0.46 (4th May 2020) =
-* Fixed: Few issues fixed with latest version of yoast plugin #4430
-* Fixed: Text not displaying in One signal notification #4413
-* Fixed: Wrong amphtml in ?amp endpoint in category pages #4393
-* Fixed: Open graph tags not loading from the SEO framework #4399
-* Fixed: Blank class in archives loop and loop on homepage #4390
-* Fixed: Pagination of category module going to top of the page #4401
-* Fixed: Fatal error in customizer in trucking theme #4391
-* Fixed: Auto Add AMP in Menu option not working in subdomain #4423
-* Fixed: Showing entities instead of UTF-8 in footer json #4395
-* Fixed: Ninja Tables plugin css was hiding due to class drawer #4428
-* Fixed: AMP Option panel improvements #4408

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)